Konzui/Quixel-Portal/ARCHITECTURE.md

 ## Performance Considerations

+- **Socket Listener**: Runs in separate thread, doesn't block Blender
-- **Polling Interval**: Import requests checked every 1 second (configurable in `file_watcher.py`)
+- **Import Processing**: Timer checks every 1 second (or 0.1 seconds if imports pending)
-- **Heartbeat Interval**: Written every 30 seconds (configurable in `electron_bridge.py`)
+- **One Import at a Time**: Prevents blocking and ensures stability
 - **Material Caching**: Hash-based caching prevents duplicate material creation
 - **Lazy Imports**: Modules imported only when needed

 ## Security Considerations

-- File-based IPC uses temp directory (OS-managed, secure)
-- Instance ID matching prevents cross-instance attacks
+- Socket communication is localhost-only (no external network access)
+- Port 24981 is only accessible from local machine
+- JSON data is validated before processing
+- Path validation ensures only valid asset directories are processed
-- No network communication from Blender side
+- No network communication from Blender side - all communication is local
-- Electron app handles all network requests